 Many factors that are out of our control, including the macroeconomic and regulatory environment, could also adversely affect our store operations.
 In addition, opening new stores near our existing stores may adversely affect the sales of our existing stores.
 Any of these factors listed above or described elsewhere in this Risk Factors section may render us unsuccessful in profitably operating our stores and could adversely impact our business, financial condition and/or results of operations.
-We may even have to shut down certain stores if their business, financial condition and operation results are below our expectation.
+We may even have to shut down certain stores if their business, financial condition and operation.